 - 2015 Zika Virus

-In China, the travel quarantine around Wuhan delayed by only a few days the spread of COVID-19 to other areas within the country, and 2 to 3 weeks outside the country (Chinazzi et al. 2020).
+In China, the travel quarantine in Wuhan delayed the spread of COVID-19 to other provinces by only a few days and 2 to 3 weeks outside the country (Chinazzi et al.).
+In my opinion, there is no stopping COVID-19 from reaching our shores even if Pres.
+Duterte imposed a travel ban earlier.

 Social Distancing Either Works or Makes It Worse

-Regardless of when the authorities imposed travel bans, COVID-19 was coming.
-Delayed, yes.
-Consistent with the studies previously conducted, we now see an outbreak occurring at an alarming rate.
+Consistent with the previously published studies, an outbreak is occurring at an alarming rate.

-Reducing virus transmission can be accomplished by social distancing in schools, workplaces, and mass gatherings (Qualls et al. 2017).
-Increasing the physical distance or reducing the frequency of close contact in dense community settings can lessen virus transmission by up to 23% (Ahmed, Zviedrite, & Uzicanin 2018).
+Reducing virus transmission can be accomplished by social distancing in schools, workplaces, and mass gatherings (Qualls et al.).
+Increasing physical distance or reducing close contact frequency in dense community settings can lessen virus transmission by up to 23% (Ahmed et al.).

 Social distancing is not a sure success, though, and results in two extremes.
 Adopt a highly cautious control, and that can suppress the epidemic quickly.
-On the other hand, if such a measure is attempted but not enough to contain the spread, then the outcome is going to be worse.
-In this case, doing nothing is better than trying (Maharaj & Kleczkowski 2012).
+On the other hand, if such a measure is attempted but not enough to contain the spread, the outcome will worsen.
+In this case, doing nothing is better than trying (Maharaj & Kleczkowski).

 Community Quarantine Is Not Enough to Contain COVID-19

 The purpose of imposing community quarantine is to enforce social distancing.
-If you were to think of each province or region in the Philippines as a country, then surely you realize now that regardless of a travel ban, COVID-19 will continue to spread.
-It took only a few days for the virus to break out of Wuhan, reaching other parts of Mainland China, and we are seeing that now in Luzon, Visayas, and Mindanao.
+Suppose you were to think of each province or region in the Philippines as a country.
+In that case, you realize now that regardless of a travel ban, COVID-19 will continue to spread.
+It took only a few days for the virus to break out of Wuhan, reaching other parts of Mainland China.
+We are seeing that now in Luzon, Visayas, and Mindanao.

-Social distancing, at this time, is not slowing down the rise of confirmed cases.
+Social distancing, at this time, is not slowing down the increasing number of confirmed cases.
 It is going to get worse before getting better.
 COVID-19 pandemic has an end, but at what cost to human life and the economy?

 No man is an island.
 At some point, someone in the household has to go out.
-I, for one, may live in seclusion, which is why I still go out to buy food and other necessities.
+I live alone, which is why I still go out to buy food and other necessities.
 At any given time, I could pick up the virus somewhere – touching elevator control buttons, grocery items, money, and so on.
 Heck, I could even bring back the virus by stepping on them, literally.

 If you think you are safer working at home, think twice.
-As more people get infected, the risk of you or I contracting the disease also increases.
+As more people get infected, the risk of you and I contracting the disease also increases.

 Am I scared, worried?
 Of course, and that is a good thing.
 Fear makes me cautious and less likely to neglect preventive measures.